spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

 <br />

-13. The last set of prompts is for the vSphere machine configuration.
-Enter the information listed in the following table.
+12. The last set of prompts are for the vSphere machine and database configuration.
+Use the following table for guidance.

   <br />